 During my career, I have been responsible for organisation direction, implementing business process improvements, policy development, as well as monitoring and reporting on performance indicators.

-I am currently the Director – Business Services.
+I am currently the Director – Strategic Infrastructure Management.
 I have a Post Graduate Diploma in Quality Systems and have worked as a strategic and performance improvement professional for the past 20 years.
 Whilst living in New Zealand, I was the National Operations Manager for Higher Courts and had the opportunity to project manage the Rugby World Cup 2011 and Pike River Royal Commission Mining Disaster.

-I have two daughters, one in primary school and the other attending Southport High.
+I have two daughters, one attending Southport High and the other recently graduated.
 I am involved in their social and sporting activities.
 I love spending time with family and friends, gardening and playing squash.

 I want to be the voice for parents and students, help set the direction and be involved in the activities the school undertakes over the next few years that will benefit current & future students.
 At the same time, it enables me to be more involved within the community.
 I bring dedication, integrity and will strive for the best procedures, standards and education environment for our children.